World Cup 2018 Round of 16: Latest Bracket, Predictions and Sunday Odds

 Spain, as vibrant as they are in attack with all their creative points, look more vulnerable than ever in defence.
 Older legs, more open system...#ESP

-Spain have the stronger squad of the two teams, but Russia have exceeded expectations with their performances and playmaker Aleksandr Golovin has shone for the hosts.
+Spain have the stronger squad of the two teams, but Russia have exceeded expectations with their performances, and playmaker Aleksandr Golovin has shone for the hosts.

 Liam Twomey of ESPN FC has been impressed with the 22-year-old: